ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/replicaset/how-does-replicaset-manage-pods.md

+---
+description: Learn how ReplicaSets manage pods in Kubernetes with our insightful guide.
+Gain a clear understanding of the orchestration and control of pods using ReplicaSets.
+---

 # How Does ReplicaSet Manage Pods?

 Standalone pods are like orphans.
 Nobody cares even if they die.
 Your application will be unavailable if the pod dies.